Best Broadband Providers in Ireland: Eir vs Virgin Media vs Sky (2026)

 What each provider is actually for

 Virgin Media — pick if you live inside their cable footprint (postcodes in Dublin, Cork, Limerick, Galway, Waterford and several large towns) and want the fastest, lowest-latency line in Ireland.
 Strong on download, weaker on upload (10:1 ratio), sometimes congested at peak.
-Their entry tier is now 500 Mbps; the 5 Gb plan is unique in not having a thereafter price hike.
+Entry tier is 500 Mbps (€35 → €70); the 1 Gb, 2 Gb and 5 Gb tiers run €40/€45/€50 on the 12-month intro and roughly double thereafter.

 Eir — pick if you’re rural, in a smaller town, or somewhere Virgin Media doesn’t reach.
 They own the wholesale network so they’re available almost everywhere, but actual speed depends on whether you’re FTTH (fast and consistent), FTTC (decent), or copper/ADSL (slow).
 April CPI+3% price increase mid-contract is a known annoyance.